 What Is a Crosswalk in Health Insurance?

 In the health insurance industry, a plan crosswalk occurs when enrollees from a discontinued plan are transitioned to a new plan with similar coverages in the same tier.
-You may also hear this movement referred to by others as “health plan mapping,” but the Centers for Medicare & Medicaid Services (CMS) refers to this transition as a crosswalk.
+You may also hear this movement referred to by others as “health plan mapping,” but the Centers for Medicare & Medicaid Services (CMS) refer to this transition as a crosswalk.

 Plan Crosswalks in the Marketplace